aartikov/Sesame/loading/README.md

 ## How to use?

 ### Ordinary loading
-For loading without pagination a state looks like that:
+For ordinary loading (without pagination) a state looks like that:

 ```kotlin
 sealed class State<out T> {